 Accuplacer Placement Testing

-Students who do not achieve an ACT English sub-test score of 18 to enroll in ENGL 110 College Composition I, or an ACT Mathematics sub-test score of 21 to enroll in Math 103 College Algebra, may take the Accuplacer exam to place into these classes.
+Students who do not achieve an ACT English sub-test score of 18 to enroll in ENGL 110 College Composition I, an ACT Mathematics sub-test score of 21 to enroll in Math 103 College Algebra, or students who have no ACT test scores may take the Accuplacer exam to place into these classes.

 The Accuplacer is a computer-based placement tool designed to measure reading, English and math skills and provide course placement for students entering college.
 Results from the Accuplacer test help students identify academic strengths and needs to assist in appropriate course selection.
 The Accuplacer is administered as an untimed, multiple-choice, computer-adaptive test.
 Students’ scores and course placements are provided to the student immediately upon completing the Accuplacer.

 To register for Accuplacer, click on the link https://mayvillestate-ndus.nbsstore.net/accuplacer-testing.
-If you plan on taking Math 103 please select the Next Generation Math.
-If you plan to take English 110 please select the Writing and the Reading test.
+If you plan on taking Math 103, please select the Next Generation Math.
+If you plan to take English 110, please select the Writing.
 Once you have completed that registration the testing center will reach out to schedule an appointment with the test taker.
-If you have further questions please contact the Mayville State University Student Success Center at 701-788-4675 to setup an appointment with Katie Richards or email Katie.Richards.email@example.com.
+If you have further questions, please contact the Emily Rice at 701-788-4763 to setup an appointment or email firstname.lastname@example.org.

-- If a student needs accommodations for testing such as a quiet environment those accommodations need to be set up 48 hours before testing.
-If student comes day of test with accommodations they will not be guaranteed the accommodation.
+- If a student needs accommodations for testing those accommodations need to be set up 48 hours before testing.
+If a student comes day of test with accommodations, they will not be guaranteed the accommodation.

 Credit by Examination